yousafkhamza/wordpress-nginx/README.md

 # WordPress Provision through Ansible Playbook.
 [![Builds](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)
 ## Description:
-A simple wordpress site provision through ansible playbook.
-Furthermore, the ansible playbook is installed a complete packages like lamp.
-Also, you can create multiple wordpress sites with appending your descition.
-In addition, the playbook is basically designed for ubuntu 20.04 and its using Nginx.
-(So, if you have facing any issues with other debain distributers please ping me via linked that would be helpful to correct that error).
+A simple wordpress site provision through ansible-playbook.
+Furthermore, the ansible playbook is installed in complete packages like the lamp.
+Also, you can create multiple WordPress sites with appending your decision.
+In addition, the playbook is basically designed for ubuntu 20.04, and it's using Nginx.

+It's just a try for application provision through ansible.
+Maybe it has bugs with other Debian distributer.
+So please let me know if you have to face any issues while using this then I will help you to figure out and correct the issue.
+So, please ping me via linked that would be more helpful to correct if any bugs you got.

 ## Feutures:
 - Easy to create wordpress sites on ubuntu (with the help of nginx)